bytesnz/nextgen-jcarousel-template/README.md

 This Plugin allows you to insert a gallery that is displayed using the jCarousel jQuery plugin.

-Eventually it will allow you to click on an image in the carousel to bring it up as the other galleries do.
+This plugin uses Fancybox included with Nextgen Gallery to view the image if it is clicked on.

+A user can hover over the carousel to pause the autoscroll after the current animation is complete.